open-energy-transition/MapYourGrid/docs/questions.md

 ### <div class="tools-header"> Are there apps I can use while surveying in the field? </div>

 Yes, try [Vespucci](https://vespucci.io/) (Android), [GoMap](https://apps.apple.com/us/app/go-map/id592990211) (iOS), [Panoramax](https://gitlab.com/panoramax/clients/mobile-app/) or [Baba](https://gitlab.com/ravenfeld/baba) for capturing geolocated photos.
 [StreetComplete](https://streetcomplete.app/) offers simple mapping quests on the field.
 While it doesn't include energy-related tasks, you can still use it to leave notes on the map.
 For example, you can flag a power tower or a substation for later editing from a desktop tool.
 [Organic Maps](https://organicmaps.app/) or [CoMaps](https://www.comaps.app/) mobile apps can also be used to leave notes on the map.
-Don't forget to add #ohmygrid in your text note.
+Don't forget to add #MapYourGrid in your text note.